gezellii/design/content/work/track.md

 #### 2. How do they do cross-page traffic analysis?

-  * PMs use the Pages function from TIDAL, but it's hard to find all tracking points, so basically just page traffic, for point level analysis they need to ask BI to write SQL query to get all data.
+  * PMs use the Pages function from TIDAL, but it's hard to find all tracking points, so basically just page traffic.
+For point level analysis they always need to ask BI to write SQL query to get all data.

 ### Step 3: Map out user journey, reveal pain points and generate solutions

-After getting all the necessary task details, we organized the behavior for each role step-by-step, talked about the pain points and the underline reasons behind them, and what we can do to help with :
+After obtaining the necessary task details, we proceeded to organize the behavior for each role in a step-by-step manner.
+During this process, we identified the pain points experienced by users and delved into the underlying reasons behind them, brainstormed potential solutions to address these pain points:

 <div class="tracking">
 <div>